MortenHoustonLudvigsen/KarmaTestAdapter/README.md

 At the moment the adapter only works properly with [Jasmine](http://jasmine.github.io/) tests.
 It should be relatively easy to add other frameworks.
 Pull requests are welcome.

 # Changes

+## Version 0.7.1

+* `karma-vs-reporter.json` has a new optional property:

+  - `TestFiles` By default the adapter watches all files in the karma configuration to get the list of tests.
+To avoid running test discovery when files, that do not contain tests, are changed specify files with tests in the `TestFiles` property.
+Specify `TestFiles` as an array of file patterns, or omit it to use the file specifications in the karma configuration.

+* The adapter now fails if the correct version of karma-vs-reporter is not installed.

+* Error handling should be a bit better in this version.

 ## Version 0.7.0